valter-barros/valter-barros.github.io/README.md

 ## Work Experience
 **Data Science Intern | Motability Operations (_June 2024 - August 2024_)**
-- Measured the impact of division 1 car dealers on various KPIs by conducting **causal inference** studies using Python.
-- Developed interactive and user-friendly **dashboards** utilizing SQL and Oracle Analytics, which were later utilized by Pricing and Optimisation teams to make data-driven decisions.
-- Automated daily BAU tasks using Python and Snowflake, reducing hours of manual workload from analysts.

 **Technology and Data Insight Progran | Lloyd's Banking Group (_June 2023_)**
-- Conducted data analysis with customer transactions data using Python and Excel, getting insights into regional spending behaviours and financial patterns.
-- Collaborated with other students to develop a strategy and software design for a payment notification system.

 ## Projects
 ### Forage in partnership with JPMorgan Chase & Co.